 It Is Not Something to Be Embarrassed About

 Some people know that their dogs have certain space issues but do not want to admit it to the world.
-They take yellow ribbon as some sign of guilt that their dog is not normal.
+They take the yellow ribbon as some sign of guilt that their dog is not normal.
 Admitting that your dog needs space is not something to be ashamed of.
 In fact, it shows that you care about it and are ready to take precautionary measures.
-Dogs may need space for a variety of reasons and you, obviously, are not the only pet owner whose dog needs personal space.
+Dogs may need space for a variety of reasons, and you, obviously, are not the only pet owner whose dog needs personal space.

 It Is Not a Waiver of Responsibility

-The Yellow Dog Project is new in UK and many dog owners and dog walkers are probably still not aware of what the yellow ribbons mean.
+The Yellow Dog Project is new in the UK, and many dog owners and dog walkers are probably still not aware of what the yellow ribbons mean.
 Having your dog wear a yellow ribbon does not, in any way, ward off responsibility.
-Even after tying yellow ribbon, you must not take your dog to a crowded place.
+Even after tying the yellow ribbon, you must not take your dog to a crowded place.
 You still have to keep it safe from other dogs and dog owners invading its private space.
 Having your dog wear a yellow ribbon and then putting it in a stressful situation is surely not going to help it.